meilisearch/documentation/guides/advanced_guides/configuration.md

 This command will skip importing a snapshot and continue the process if:

 - A database already exists
-- no snapshot exist at provided path.
+- No snapshot exists in the given path.

 If this command is not provided, no snapshot will be imported.